TJBlackman/PandoraX/README.md

 - Video Ad Skipping
 - Super small bundle < 250KB!

 > Note: This app does not block advertisements.
 It detects when Pandora plays you an audio or video ad, and skips immediately to the end of the ad, making Pandora think the ad was played successfully.
-To block banner ads on the website itself, it is recommended that you run a dedicated ad blocker (we like uBlock Origin).
+To block banner ads on the website itself, it is recommended that you run a dedicated ad blocker (I like uBlock Origin).

 ## Installation

 Unfortunately, Chrome wont let this extentsion into their store because there is already a plethora of Pandora extensions.
 However, most existing extensions are several megabytes in size, while Pandora X is less than 250 KB on disk.

 To install Pandora X:

 1. In your Chrome browser, navigate to chrome://extensions
 2. In the top-right corner, use the toggle to enter "developer mode"
 3. In the upper-left corner, click the button that reads "Load Unpacked Extension"